Fannie Mae and Freddie Mac are making plans to lend less money.

 Homeowners whose loan sizes exceed conforming loan limits have lots of mortgage options.
 One such option is the FHA.

-FHA loans are loans insured by the Federal Housing Administration.
+FHA loans are loans ensured by the Federal Housing Administration.
 FHA loans allow for low downpayments of just 3.5 percent and feature more flexible approval standards as compared to conventional loans.

 Borrowing via the VA is an option, too.
 VA loans are loans guaranteed by the Department of Veterans Affairs.
 VA loans can also be made at larger sizes than conforming ones, however, VA loans are available to military borrowers only.